UCCF logo Visit the UCCF website

 ‘A sluggard’s appetite is never filled, but the desires of the diligent are fully satisfied.’
 (Pro 13:4)

 Given how we adults feel about and sometimes approach work, it’s not hard to see why we encounter challenges from our students in this area.
-Additionally, the post-pandemic culture has given rise to an alarming absenteeism and widespread disengagement which is particularly tricky to tackle at the moment.
+Additionally, the post-pandemic culture, amongst other shifts, has given rise to an alarming absenteeism and widespread disengagement which is particularly tricky to tackle at the moment.

 So what do we do as teachers?
 How do help ourselves and our children?